pydio/pydio-doc-admin-guide/2_running_cells_in_production/3_run_behind_a_proxy.md

 ![api_and_grpc_gateways](https://raw.githubusercontent.com/pydio/cells-dist/master/resources/v2.0.0-rc2/api_and_grpc_gateways.png)

 **[Note about self-signed]** : in Cells v1, we were using the embedded self-signed feature of Caddy (our main gateway), that was managed in-memory.
 Cells v2 has to share the self-signed certificate between the main gateway and the gRPC gateway, so we now generate a self-signed certificate and pass this one to both services.
-As such, **if you are upgrading from v1 and using self-signed mode**, please re-run the  `cells config ssl mode`  step to regenerate a working configuration.
+As such, **if you are upgrading from v1 and using self-signed mode**, please re-run the  `cells config proxy tls`  step to regenerate a working configuration.